remotion-dev/remotion/packages/docs/docs/ask-for-help.md

 <Step error>1</Step> Ask for support using email or direct messages. <br/>
 <Step error>2</Step> Ask without <a href="/search">searching</a> the docs first. <br/>

+## Paid support

+Our [Remotion Experts](/experts) are available for technical advice and guidance.
+With their extensive experience in creating Remotion projects, they will surely be of great help.

+You can also request a consultation session with Remotion's creator [here](https://cal.com/remotion/consulting).
+This is the only way to receive support via video call fom the Remotion team.

+## Support policy

+See our [policy](/docs/support) on providing support.

 ## See also